thestormforge/webinars/resource-management/lab2/README.md

 ## Checking Node behavior on Memory Overallocation

-Let's see how the node and pods behave when pods without limits allocate AN ADDINTIONAL memory: 250Mi bringing to the total of 400Mi per pod.
+Let's see how the node and pods behave when pods without limits allocate AN ADDITIONAL memory: 250Mi bringing to the total of 400Mi per pod (trying to simulate a memory leak).

 ```
 curl --data '{"mebibytes": 250, "seconds": 60, "delay": 1}' http://localhost:8081/ConsumeMem